ddasmoore/Visualizing-my-spotify-data-2024-2025/README.md

 I was interested in the following questions:
-1) In addition to my top songs of the year, I was also interested in learning how often I listened to my top songs over the course of the year- for example, which songs have I been listening to consistenly over the year versus favored only at some points during the year?
+1) In addition to my top songs of the year, I was also interested in learning how often I listened to my top songs over the course of the year- for example, which songs have I been listening to consistently over the year versus favored only at some points during the year?
 2) How much time did I spend listening to music this year?
 What are my peak listening hours?
 3) Which genres do I tend to listen to the most?